Transforming growth factor beta: Cancer

 In normal cells, TGF-β, acting through its signaling pathway, stops the cell cycle at the G1 stage to stop proliferation, induce differentiation, or promote apoptosis.
 In many cancer cells, parts of the TGF-β signaling pathway are mutated, and TGF-β no longer controls the cell.
 These cancer cells proliferate.
 The surrounding stromal cells (fibroblasts) also proliferate.
 Both cells increase their production of TGF-β.
 This TGF-β acts on the surrounding stromal cells, immune cells, endothelial and smooth-muscle cells.
 It causes immunosuppression and angiogenesis, which makes the cancer more invasive.
-TGF-β1 has been implicated in the process of activating Hepatic Stellate Cells (HSCs) with the magnitude of hepatic fibrosis being in proportion to increase in TGF-β levels.
-Studies have shown that ACTA2 is associated with TGF-β pathway that enhances contractile properties of HSCs leading to Liver fibrosis.

 TGF-β also converts effector T-cells, which normally attack cancer with an inflammatory (immune) reaction, into regulatory (suppressor) T-cells, which turn off the inflammatory reaction.

 Normal tissue integrity is preserved by feedback interactions between different cell types that express adhesion molecules and secrete cytokines.
 Disruption of these feedback mechanisms in cancer damages a tissue.
 When TGF-β signaling fails to control NF-κB activity in cancer cells, this has at least two potential effects: first, it enables the malignant tumor to persist in the presence of activated immune cells, and second, the cancer cell outlasts immune cells because it survives in the presence of apoptotic, and anti-inflammatory mediators.

 Furthermore, forkhead box protein 3 (FOXP3) as a transcription factor is an essential molecular marker of regulatory T (Treg) cells.
 FOXP3 polymorphism (rs3761548) might be involved in cancer progression like gastric cancer through influencing Tregs function and the secretion of immunomodulatory cytokines such as IL-10, IL-35, and TGF-β.

+Liver fibrosis

+TGF-β1 has been implicated in the process of activating hepatic stellate cells (HSCs) with the magnitude of hepatic fibrosis being in proportion to increase in TGF-β levels.
+Studies have shown that ACTA2 is associated with TGF-β pathway that enhances contractile properties of HSCs leading to liver fibrosis.

 Tuberculosis

 Mycobacterium tuberculosis infection, or tuberculosis, has been shown to result in increased levels of active TGF-β within the lung.
 Due to the broad range of suppressive effects of TGF-β on immune cells, computer modeling has predicted that TGF-β blockade may improve immune responses and infection outcome.
-Research in animal models has further shown that TGF-β impairs immune responses and elimination of TGF-β signaling results in and enhanced T cell response and lower bacterial burdens.
+Research in animal models has further shown that TGF-β impairs immune responses and elimination of TGF-β signaling results in an enhanced T cell response and lower bacterial burdens.
 Thus, therapies which block TGF-β may have the potential to improve therapy for tuberculosis.